 Sullivan has also played a role in building a strong network of changemakers, Cole says.
 The Ignite Retreat, in particular, has helped him meet fellow service-minded people.

 “The connections I made in Sullivan allowed me to further develop my own skills as an entrepreneur and teach others how they, too, can be successful entrepreneurs.
-The connections I made with Sullivan have been an invaluable asset in my personal development and have connected me with more resources than I can count.
+The connections I made with the Ignite Retreat have been an invaluable asset in my personal development and have connected me with more resources than I can count.
 I’ve had video calls and conferences with the people I met during the Ignite Retreat and have interacted with even more changemakers since.”

 Cole recommends the Ignite Retreat, which focuses on helping young changemakers find their passion and a plan to change their world, to anyone on any career path.
 The retreat is open to all college students, and takes place twice a year in North Carolina.